joshuadavidthomas/django-github-app/README.md

    - Select the account to install it on
    - Choose which repositories to give it access to

-   When you install the app, django-github-app will automatically create the necessary `Installation` and `Repository` models when it receives the `installation.created` webhook event.
+   When you install the app **for the first time**, django-github-app will automatically create the necessary `Installation` and `Repository` models when it receives the `installation.created` webhook event.

-### Use an Existing GitHub App and Installation
+#### Use an Existing GitHub App and Installation

+If your GitHub App is already installed on organization/repositories, the `installation.created` webhook event won't be sent when you connect django-github-app to your existing app.
+In this case, you need to manually import the installation data.

 1. Collect your existing app and installation's information.